clokep/clokep.github.io/content/mentoring-google-summer-of-code-2013.rst

 Mentoring Google Summer of Code 2013
 ####################################
-:date: 2013-10-07 01:33
+:date: 2013-06-28 22:05
-:author: noreply@blogger.com (Patrick Cloke)
+:author: Patrick Cloke
 :tags: chat, GSoC, IM, instant messaging, Instantbird, Yahoo
 :slug: mentoring-google-summer-of-code-2013

-| I'm officially a mentor this year for `2013's Google Summer of Code`_.
+I'm officially a mentor this year for `2013's Google Summer of Code`_.
 I'm a bit late on posting this, but oh well!
 My student this year is `Quentin Headen`_ who is `working on`_ a `Yahoo!
 Messenger protocol`_ for the Instantbird chat/ backend (so it'll also be usable via